Always (Blink-182 song): Music video

 The song's music video features a unique split screen technique, seen here.

 The music video for "Always" was directed by Joseph Kahn.
 The group shot it while on tour in Australia in mid-2004, at the same studio space used by the Wiggles.
 It features Australian pop singer Sophie Monk.
 The video is displayed as three horizontal panels, in which Monk flirts with DeLonge, Hoppus and Barker.
 However, the panels sever the onscreen participants in three.
 Monk appears as a fractured whole, while parts of the band members combine to make one character.
 The trio's characters attempt to plead with Monk, trying to repair a damaged relationship, which are depicted through fights, arguments, and "the occasional making-up/making-out," which is handled by Barker.
 In reference to the video, DeLonge said "It's like doing an algebraic formulation on paper when you watch it.
 It's the same kind of feeling [...] but it's rad."

 Bassist Mark Hoppus called it the most technically complicated video the band ever had to shoot, as it required choreographed positioning in real time.
+Hoppus recalled that filming was physically demanding; during the opening take, he slipped on broken glass after a bottle was accidentally dropped on set.
+Despite the complexity of the production, he later described the finished video as "really genius" and praised Kahn's concept.
 The video was photographed by Brad Rushing and edited by David Blackburn who won the MVPA Best Editing Award for his work.

+The video first premiered on MTV's Total Request Live on November 10, 2004.
+It was also made available online for Yahoo!'s LAUNCH platform the next day.
 The song was a hit on music video channels, where it was among the most-played on Fuse, MTV2 and MuchMusic into January 2005.
+Retrospective reviews have contrasted the visual styles of the album's four singles, describing the colorful aesthetic of "Always" as a deliberate counterpoint to the gothic imagery of "I Miss You", the frenetic energy of "Feeling This", and the sepia-toned look of "Down".